psusarla/banking/README.md

 This starts keycloak (and it's MySQL database) and a postgres database used by the Banking apis

-Keycloak container needs vulnes, you may have to setup your local docker host to allow this.
+Keycloak container needs volumes, you may have to setup your local docker host to allow this.
 ### Step 2 -  Run the application
 ```.gradlew clean bR```